-Before moving to Sedona in 2003, and creating exclusively southwest Sedona landscape art, as a Sedona artist, I discovered Goulding’s Stagecoach in the late ’90s when I stayed at Goulding’s Lodge, Monument Valley, UT.
-After having breakfast at their “Stagecoach Resturant,” I walked out back and found this stagecoach, sitting among the red rocks of Monument Valley.
-When in 2003 I brought this original wall art watercolor of their stagecoach with me, and that’s when the general manager purchased it.
+Before moving to Sedona in 2003, and creating exclusively southwest Sedona landscape art, as a contemporary Sedona artist, I discovered Goulding’s Stagecoach in the late ’90s when I stayed at Goulding’s Lodge, Monument Valley, UT.
+After having breakfast at their “Stagecoach Restaurant,” I walked out back and found this Stagecoach, sitting among the red rocks of Monument Valley.
+When in 2002, I brought this original wall art watercolor of their Stagecoach with me, and that’s when the general manager purchased it.
 This landscape painting of the Gouldings Stagecoach now resides next to the Navajo museum at Goulding’s Lodge and is proudly displayed in their main dining room.

 Goulding’s Trading Post

 In 1921, Harry Goulding and his young bride Leone (nicknamed Mike) purchased 640 acres next to Monument Valley, UT.
 They spent their first years trading with the Navajo people out of their tent.
 In 1928, the Gouldings completed construction of an old stone trading post with an apartment in the upstairs.
 Goulding’s Stagecoach now sits outside of the once trading post.

 Hollywood Comes to Monument Valley